The Ugly Truth About Love

 And this isn't to say that if you currently fall in this cycle that the best choice is divorce.
 That would be stupid.
 Why you ask?

-Because you will end up attracting the same type of shitty person as before and you'll just end up in the same shitty situation.
+Because you will end up attracting the same type of person as before and you'll just end up in the same situation.

 You have to fix yourself FIRST.
-Break the cycle dammit!
+Break the cycle!

 If you have played the Victim role, the hardest thing for you is to start holding yourself accountable for your problems and stop making up drama to make yourself feel worthwhile.